-- In the meantime, heat the olive oil over medium heat in a large dutch oven and add onion.
+- Heat the olive oil over medium heat in a large dutch oven and add onion.

-- Increase heat to high, bring to boil, then reduce heat to low, cover, and simmer for 15 to 20 minutes
+- Increase heat to high, bring to slow boil (bubbles are just starting to rise to surface) , then immediately reduce heat to low, cover with lid slightly ajar, and simmer for 15 to 20 minutes.

 - Garnish with plenty of parsley or basil.
 You can also drizzle a bit more olive oil (2 tablespoons or so) over the sauce if desired.

 - This sauce is typically served with penne pasta (it Italy, often topped with pecorino Romano cheese) and can be thinned with reserved pasta water if desired.